kermitt2/grobid/doc/Introduction.md

 The main author is Patrice Lopez (patrice.lopez@science-miner.com).

-Core committers and maintenance: Patrice Lopez (science-miner) and Luca Foppiano (NIMS, Japan).
+Core committers and maintenance: Patrice Lopez (science-miner) and Luca Foppiano (ScienciaLAB).

 Many thanks to: